 Code of Federal Regulations CFR This website, also part of GPO Access, allows you to search all general and permanent rules published in the federal register.
 This is a jumping off point for a general search.
 For a more specific search, see the links below in the regulatory section.

-Google US Government This site offers a single location for searching across U.S. government information, and for keeping up to date on government news.
+USA.Gov Government Made Easy This site offers a single location for searching across U.S. government information, and for keeping up to date on government news.
 You can choose to search for content located on either U.S. federal, state and local government websites or the entire Web -- from the same search box.

 USDA Cooperative State Research, Education and Extension Service This site is mainly a central resource for land grant university systems and state extension services.